farirpgs/fari-app/README.md

 2. you want to ask a question
 3. you have a feature suggestion

-you can fill an issue by [clicking here](https://github.com/fariapp/fari/issues/new/choose) and choosing the appriopriate type of issue.
+you can fill an issue by [clicking here](https://github.com/fariapp/fari/issues/new/choose) and choosing the appriopriate type of issue or start a [discussion here](https://github.com/fariapp/fari/discussions).

 Please take the time to add as much details to your issues as possible.